Four illegal housing colonies sealed

 FAISALABAD: Faisalabad Development Authority Thursday sealed offices of four illegal housing colonies and demolished the structures.
 According to the FDA spokesperson, the enforcement team during inspection, found Kareem Garden, Additional locality Mullanpur, additional locality bypass and Siddiqui town illegal.

-2,605 acres state land retrieved: The district administration retrieved 2,605 acres state land from grabbers in Chak 534/GB.
+2,605 acres state land retrieved: The district administration retrieved 2,605 acres state land from grabbers in Chak 534/GB, Tehsil Jarranwala.
 According to district administration spokesperson Muhammad Awais, the operation continued for five days to retrieve the state land.
-Additional DC (Headquarters) M Khalid, Assistant Commissioners Jaranwala and Samundari Zainul Abidin and Faisal Sultan, and a police team conducted the operation.
+Additional Deputy Commissioner (Headquarters) Muhammad Khalid, Assistant Commissioners Jaranwala and Samundari Zainul Abidin and Faisal Sultan, and a police team conducted the operation.